amanzi/amanzi/test_suites/verification/transport/saturated/transient/dual_porosity_1d/amanzi_dual_porosity_1d.rst

 volume to its surface area.
 Subscripts :math:`f` and :math:`m` indicate fracture and matrix media, respectively.

-We neglect transvrse dispersion, so that the dispersion tensor is diagonal:
+We neglect transverse dispersion, so that the dispersion tensor is diagonal:

 .. math::
   \boldsymbol{D} = \begin{pmatrix}